fazilma/me/README.md

 # me
-Here's all about me
+Here's all about me.
 My name is Fazil MA,
-Reach me on maf.fazil@gmail.com
+I can be reached on maf.fazil@gmail.com